ElcoLuijendijk/beo/readme.md

 Beo was tested on Ubuntu 14.04 and 16.04

-# Manual
+# Manual and publication

 You can find a manual for beo in the directory manual.
-The manual contains more background on the model, explanation of how surface heat flow is modeled and a detailed list and explanation of the model paramameters
+The manual contains more background on the model, explanation of how surface heat flow is modeled and a detailed list and explanation of the model paramameters.
+More information on the model code can be found in a discussion paper that is currently under review: https://doi.org/10.5194/gmd-2018-341.
+See the bottom of this readme for the full reference.

+The example model runs for the Baden & Schinznach hot springs that are discussed in this paper can be reproduced by using one of the parameter files located in the directory ``example_input_files``.

 # Model input & output